The Merrell Vapour Glove 2 Trail Running Shoe has definitely out-innovated and out-competed many of the running shoes on the market.

 You can wear them comfortably without sock without having any problems with irritable rubbing or blisters and of course, going sockless makes a huge difference with letting in more sensory feedback.

-The upper of the Merrell Vapor Glove 2 appears to be more durable than many of the Vivoarefoot running shoes.
+The upper of the Merrell Vapor Glove 2 appears more durable than many of the Vivoarefoot running shoes.
 The upper is also thick enough to give some protection when crossing streams and running through puddles.
 They are machine washable, too!

 Overall, as compared to the Vapor Glove 1, the Vapor Glove 2 has some improved structural reinforcements in areas that were more prone to wear and rips in the Vapor Glove 1.
 Even though the upper of the Vapor Glove 2 is breathable, the upper is slightly insulated, so you could probably run very comfortably during cooler temperatures.